Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Check for Trail Closures

-The Grinnell Glacier Overlook Trail along with some other routes in the Many Glacier Valley can be closed due to unfavorable weather conditions and seasonal grizzly activity.
-Check National Park Service’s website for the latest updates.
+The Grinnell Glacier Trail along with some other routes in the Many Glacier Valley can be closed due to unfavorable weather conditions and seasonal grizzly activity.
+Check the National Park Service’s website for the latest updates.

 Many Glacier - Roads and Destinations